Meet Your Student Conduct Administrators

 Students can appeal the decision of long-term suspension, withdrawal of consent to remain on campus, and recommendation for expulsion.
 The appeal process can be found in Administrative Procedure 5520: Student Conduct Procedures.

 Our Student Affairs team is here to support you through the process and we would be happy to connect and clarify anything that might be new to you or is unclear.
-If you need assistance navigating any aspect of the student conduct process, please call the office of your respective conduct officer assigned in the issued letter.
-The contact information for the student conduct officers is as follows:
+If you need assistance navigating any aspect of the student conduct process, please call the office of your respective conduct administrator assigned in the issued letter.
+The contact information for the student conduct administrators is as follows: